codepath/android_guides/Google-Maps-Fragment-Guide.md

 2. (Mac or Linux) [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads), a powerful free virtualization software.
 3. [Download Genymotion Emulator](https://cloud.genymotion.com/page/launchpad/download/) for your platform.
 4. Install the Genymotion Emulator
-  * Windows: Run the msi installer
+  * Windows: Run the MSI installer
-  * Mac: Open dmg and drag apps to Applications directory
+  * Mac: Open the dmg and drag both apps to Applications directory
-5. Run Genymotion application
+5. Run the Genymotion application
-6. Sign in and add your first virtual device (Nexus S - 4.2.2 with Google Apps - API 17)
+6. Sign in and add your first virtual device (Nexus S - 4.3 - API 18)
+   * Do **not start your emulator** yet
 7. Install the Eclipse Plugin
    * Go to the "Help/Install New Software..." menu
    * Add a new software site: Genymobile - http://plugins.genymotion.com/eclipse